-An IP (Ingress Protection) number is used to specify the environmental protection of enclosures around electronic equipment.
+An IP (Ingress Protection) number is used here in the UK to specify the environmental protection of enclosures around electronic equipment.
 These ratings are determined by specific tests.
 The IP (Ingress Protection) number is composed of two numbers, the first referring to the protection against solid objects and the second against liquids.
 The higher the number the better the protection.
 For Example IP44.

 Zone 0 is inside the bath or shower itself.
 Any fitting used in this zone must be low voltage, (max 12V) and be rated at least IP67 which is total immersion proof.
 (We do not currently have any fittings that are suitable for Zone 0)

 Zone 1 is the area above the bath to a height of 2.25m from the floor.
 If the fitting is 240V a 3oma residual current device (RCD) must also be used to protect the circuit in this zone.